-Rules applicable to communication and submission of documents interoperable with the information and communication technology products in general use.
+Rules applicable to communication and submission of documents All communication and information exchange referred to in this Article shall in general be conducted through electronic means.
+The tools to be used for communicating by electronic means, as well as their technical characteristics, shall be commonly available and interoperable with the information and communication technology products in general use.
 The equipment may not be of a type that could lead to inequality between economic operators, or would limit the access of a company to the procurement procedure.